Starting Dahlias From Seed

 I have shelving racks in my basement with fluorescent shop lights for my seed starting room.

-You will need to keep your seedlings watered until they are established.
 I do pinch the seedlings after they have 5 sets of true leaves.
 I pinch them back to 4 sets of true leaves.
 This will produce more branches and a bushier dahlia with more blooms.

 The seedlings will bloom during the summer and produce tubers just like dahlias planted from tubers.
 Remember to deadhead your dahlias, as the more you cut the dahlias, the more blooms they will produce throughout the summer and into fall.